Honours in the Department of Philosophy

 - Honours thesis

 Theses should be between 12000 and 15000 words in length.
 Theses that are more than 10% longer than the 15000 word limit cannot be submitted, and students will be required to cut the thesis down to the appropriate length before submission.
 Students who think that they may write a thesis that is up to 10% over the 15000 limit must consult their supervisor about whether this is appropriate.
 Footnotes, endnotes and appendices are included in the word count, but references are not.
-Two hard copies of the honours thesis should be submitted to the SOPHI office by 4pm on the due date, with a cover sheet attached, the compliance statement signed and clearly marked to the attention of the Philosophy Honours Coordinator.
+Theses should be submitted on-line by midnight on the due date via the thesis drop box on the Honours LMS Blackboard site.

 A+ = above 88